 Blueprint is Arts & Business NI’s financial resilience programme, which has the ambition to help strengthen the arts sector in Northern Ireland for the future.
 A five-year programme which started in January 2022, Blueprint supports a network of arts and cultural organisations to encourage income growth and long-term financial stability.
 In addition to tailored training and mentoring, the programme includes investment grants to help organisations free up capacity, test new income generation ideas and invest in and incentivise financial growth.

-Blueprint is informed by five years of research and development led by the team at Arts & Business NI (A&BNI), in partnership with a cohort of public and private funders.
+The programme is informed by five years of research and development led by the team at Arts & Business NI (A&BNI), in partnership with a cohort of public and private funders.
 The rationale for the programme began to form in 2016, when A&BNI commissioned a piece of research entitled ‘Socially Investing in the Arts’.
-The financial fragility of the arts sector highlighted in that research, has only been compounded further by the COVID-19 pandemic.

 Arts & Business NI would also like to acknowledge and thank two other funders who also supported the research and development work that underpinned Blueprint.

 Arts & Business NI is generously supported by The Arts Council of Northern Ireland.